Spongy Moths

 Control of Spongy Moths in Patton Township

-In order to help minimize the effects of the Spongy Moth in our area, Patton Township has carried out the aerial spraying of BTK insecticide on Tuesday, May 16th, 2023 within 1250 acres of wooded neighborhoods.
+In order to help minimize the effects of the Spongy Moth in our area, Patton Township will be carrying out the aerial spraying of BTK insecticide in late May or early June 2024.

 CLICK HERE for a Q&A on using BTK to control Spongy Moths from Purdue University